fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 unsigned long | 32
 unsigned long long | 64

-Under usual circumstances, these guarantees should give you enough information; but under some technical constraints, such guarantees might not be sufﬁcient, or you might want to emphasize a particular precision.
+Under usual circumstances, these guarantees should give you enough information; but under some technical constraints, such guarantees might not be sufficient, or you might want to emphasize a particular precision.
 This may be the case if you want to use an unsigned quantity to represent a bit set of a known maximal size.
-If you know that 32-bit will sufﬁce for your set, depending on your platform, you might want to choose `unsigned` or `unsigned long` to represent it.
+If you know that 32-bit will suffice for your set, depending on your platform, you might want to choose `unsigned` or `unsigned long` to represent it.

 The C standard provides names for *exact-width integer types* in [<stdint.h\>](https://en.cppreference.com/w/c/types/integer).
 As the name indicates, they are of an exact prescribed “width,” which for provided unsigned types is guaranteed to be the same as their precision.